Khaupshev/test-project/README.md

-CRUD service for operation with users
+CRUD service for operations with users